Jill Davice Bird

 Kirsty is a BACP accredited therapist working with clients referred to the core WCTS service.
 She works in an integrative, relational way, tailoring her approach to suit the needs of each client and has had experience working within the NHS as well as Further and Higher Education settings.
 She is passionate about supporting clients in developing further understanding of themselves and their needs, as well as working towards making positive changes in their lives.

-Alison’s role within the organisation is as a qualified Art Psychotherapist and Senior Therapist.
-She is registered with The Health Care Professionals Council (HCPC) as well as The British Association of Art Therapists (BAAT).
-She works with clients with a wide range of needs and has a trauma informed approach to her work.
-Her everyday role includes supporting clients individually as well as delivering short-term psychoeducational groups on managing anxiety, stress and low mood.
-She also runs a long-term art psychotherapy group.
+Alison is a qualified Art Psychotherapist.
+She is registered with The Health Care Professionals Council (HCPC), The British Association of Art Therapists (BAAT) and a member of BACP (MBACP).
+She works with clients with a wide range of needs and adapts her approach to meet the individual’s needs.
+She has a trauma informed approach to her work and is experienced with working with vulnerable adults with complex needs, such as childhood trauma and abuse, attachment difficulties, neurodiversity, stress, anxiety, depression, low self-esteem and relationship difficulties.
+Her approaches and training include working creatively, a sensorimotor body mapping approach and Dialectical Behavioural Therapy (DBT).
+Her everyday role includes supporting clients individually as well as delivering a long-term art psychotherapy group.

 Holisoa Andriambolanoro, also known as Mbola, is a qualified person-centred therapist, BACP registered.
 Her experience includes working with vulnerable adults with complex needs, such as attachment difficulties, domestic violence and histories of sexual abuse, and she also has experience of working with anxiety, depression, low self-esteem and relationship difficulties.
 As well as English, Mbola is fluent in French and Malagasy, her native language.